 Cons

-Many apple juices have a lot of sugar; you can make your own at home using the above recipe.
-There is no acidic flavor, so it can make certain dishes too sweet.
+There is no acidic taste, so it can make certain dishes too sweet.

 Cooking Tip: